cypress-io/cypress/docs/source/faq/index.md

 <!-- ## I’m running a lot of tests that appear to slow down as they run, is there a way to fix this? -->

-## {% fa fa-question-circle green %} How do I get an input's value in Cypress?
+## {% fa fa-angle-right %} How do I get an input's value in Cypress?

  Cypress DOM elements are just jQuery elements so you can use any method available in jQuery.
 Below are some examples of working with an input's value.